 Christmas time is always a busy time of year, with buying presents, trying to see family, getting work complete before time off over Christmas, buying food and hosting visitors.
 Make sure you are planning time in for you to recharge your batteries in and amongst all the other commitments you have.

 As you may have some time off work, use it to plan in nice trips, things as a couple or with friends that make you feel good — cinema, out for a meal, Christmassy markets.
-We all missed out on lots of things last year with all the restrictions, so think about some of the things you really enjoy doing and the people you enjoy spending time with, and get some things planned in.
+Think about some of the things you really enjoy doing and the people you enjoy spending time with, and get some things planned in.

 For example, family get togethers where there will be lots of babies/family asking when you will have a baby.
 If your close family know you are struggling to conceive you can explain that you find those events difficult at the minute and that you need to look after your emotional well being.
 If they don't know what you are going through, you could maybe make up an excuse as to why you can't go, if you would prefer that.
 Just remember it's ok to say no, to protect your emotional wellbeing!